-This test closely simulates the condition which would arise should an earth-fault occurs.
+This test closely simulates the condition which would arise should an earth- fault occurs.
 The instruments used for the test create an artificial fault to earth between the 'me and earth conductors, and the fault current, which is limited by a resistor or some other means, is allowed to flow for a very short period.
 During this time, there is a voltage drop across the limiting device, the magnitude of which depends on the value of the earth loop.
 The voltage drop is used to operate an instrument movement, with an associated scale calibrated in ohms.
 The contribution of the consumer's earthing conductor should be not more than one ohm.
 This is to ensure that the voltage drop across any two Points on the conductor is kept to a low value and, under fault conditions there will be no danger to any person touching it at the time of the test.

-The testers, which are commercially available, include both digital readouts and analogue scales, and incorporate indications of the circuit condition (correct polarity and a proven earth connection).
-The readings are in ohms and represent the earth-loop impedance ( $Z_s$ ).
-Once a reading is obtained, reference must be made to IEE Regulations Tables 41B1 to 41D, which give the maximum values of $Z_s$ which refer to: (a) the type of over current device used to protect the circuit and (b) the rating of the device.
-Reference should also be made to any previous test reading to see whether any increase in $Z_s$ has occurred in the meantime.
+The testers, which are commercially available, include both digital readouts and analoguescales, and incorporate indications of the circuit condition (correct polarity and a proven earth connection).
+The readings are in ohms and represent the earth-loop impedance $(Z{s})$ , ünce a reading is obtained, reference must be made to IEE Regulations Tables 41B1 to 41D, which give the maximum values of Z; which refer to: (a) the type of over current device used to protect the circuit and (b) the rating of the device.
+Reference should also be made to any previous test reading to see whether any increase in Z; has occurred in the meantime.
 Any increase may indicate a deteriorating condition in the CPC or earthing lead and should be investigated immediately.
-The values of $Z_s$ indicated in the Tables are maximum values, which must not be exceeded if the relevant circuits are to be disconnected within the disconnection times stated.
+The values of Z; indicated in the Tables are maximum values, which must not be exceeded if the relevant circuits are to be disconnected within the disconnection times stated.
 Before a test is made, the instrument should be 'proved' by using a calibration unit, which will ensure that it reads correctly during the test.
-It is also recommended that the serial number and will produce readings, which are correlated.
+It is also recommended that the serial number and type or model used for the test should be recorded, so that future tests made by the same tester will produce readings, which are correlated.